 Alaska was enduring one of the most brutal winters in its history.

-On Alaska’s northwestern tip, the Eskimo people of Nome faced the winter of 1925 in complete isolation.
+On Alaska’s northwestern tip, the Eskimo people of Nome battled the winter of 1925 in complete isolation.
 During the winter months, thick snow and heavy storms cut off the town from the rest of U.S. mainland.

 The 650-mile journey would take more than 13 days.
 Under the harsh conditions, no single sled team would be able to run the entire route, so a relay of 20 mushers and 150 Siberian Huskies assembled to deliver the antitoxin.